I am Domo Geshe and wish to inform you that these are lies lies lies that are telling about me.

 The Gelug Tradition to which Ms. Quinn-Dadak purports to belong as Domo Geshe Rinpoche does not allow and does not recognize self-proclaimed reincarnations like her own.
 According to the Gelug school of Tibetan Buddhism, all reincarnations must be officially recognized by other incarnate lamas.
 This has not been her case.
 Consequently, neither her assumed identity nor any of her acts performed as Domo Geshe Rinpoche in this country or abroad, including the ordination of monks and nuns, can be regarded as having any legitimacy.
 3

-Even though we’re no longer persuaded by the idea of reincarnation, this sounds like a sensible policy.
-Barring self-proclaimed rinpoche’s could only help in weeding out narcissistic charlatans and charismatic manipulators.
+Barring self-proclaimed tulku’s sounds like a sensible policy.
+It could only help in weeding out narcissistic charlatans and charismatic manipulators.

 Open Letter from White Conch